aaestrada/steerage/README.md

     //Do other stuffs with server object.

-    //Also, config values availble via
+    //Also, config values available via server.app.config, for example: server.app.config.get('/server');
-    server.app.config.get('/server');

     server.start(() => {